RevolutionTech/revolutiontech.ca/README.md

 ### Deployment

+First you will want to manually change some settings in `settings.py` for production.
+You should update DEBUG and ALLOWED_HOSTS to look like the following:

+    DEBUG = False
+    ALLOWED_HOSTS = ['127.0.0.1', 'localhost',]

 revolutiontech.ca uses Gunicorn with [runit](http://smarden.org/runit/) and [Nginx](http://nginx.org/).
 You can install them with the following:

     sudo apt-get install runit nginx